angelcervera/angelcervera/README.md

 - 👷 I'm contractor and I work as Solution Architect, Technical Lead or anything near to these roles.
 - ℹ️ If you want to download my CV or to know more about me, you can check [my site](https://www.acervera.com).
-- 🌱 I’m currently learning Rust.
+- 🌱 I’m currently learning Rust and Flutter/Dart.
 - 💟 I love Scala.

 <!--